Hans930v/EFAC-A1/README.md

 ## Hardware for Stacking Unit (Expansion Only, adds 4+ Colors)
 > ⚠️ **Important:** The stacking unit expands the Main System by adding 4 or more filaments.
-> It **cannot function alone** — it does not include its own Arduino Nanos, buck converters, or power supply.
+> It **cannot function alone** — it does not include its own Microcontrollers, buck converters, or power supply.
 > Think of it as a “module” that plugs into the base system.